-Welcome to the first Martha Monday of this month of May.
-Today I got to pick what we are making, and I chose stuffed peppers from a recipe to be found on Martha Stewart's web site.
-It's a recipe that was contributed by Mrs. Kostyra, who was Martha's mother, and I thought it would be a timely choice since mother's day is so close.
+Welcome to the first Monday of this month of May.
+Today I chose to make stuffed peppers from a recipe to be found on Martha Stewart's website.
+It's a recipe that was contributed by Mrs Kostyra, who was Martha's mother, and I thought it would be a timely choice since mother's day is so close.

 - Line up the tomato slices on the bottom of a baking pan that's going to be just large enough to hold the 6 peppers.
 Season the tomatoes with salt and pepper, sprinkle a little olive oil on top, and place a piece of thyme sprig on each slice.

 - Combine the raisins and orange juice in a small bowl.
 Let stand until the raisins are plumped, about 15 minutes.

 - Using a sharp knife, cut around the stems of the peppers.
 Core and seed them, reserving the stems.
 Set aside.

 - In a sauce pan, bring the broth or water to a boil.
 Add the rice, and simmer, covered, until the rice is just a little undercooked, about 15 minutes.

 - Meanwhile, heat 3 tablespoons of olive oil in a medium saucepan over medium heat.
 Add the scallions, chopped pepper and shallots, and cook until the shallots are translucent, about 4 minutes.
 Season with salt and pepper.